OpenDataDSL/website/docs/data/power-gas/_OMIE_EL_DAM.md

 ### Licensing

-This data requires agreement with OMIP before it can be supplied.
+This data requires agreement with OMIPE before it can be supplied.